Workflow software: How it helps your team ship better work (+12 tools)

 Workflow software enables teams to refine their processes and ship work with more agility.

 Yet for most teams, working seamlessly isn’t something that comes naturally.
-Bottlenecks and miscommunications can easily slow down projects and put teams behind.
-Not only that, disjointed business applications that don’t integrate well with each other only work to slow your team down.
+Bottlenecks and miscommunications slow down projects and put teams behind.
+Not only that, disjointed business applications that don’t integrate well with each other hold your team up even more.

 Issues like these are what workflow software aims to tackle.
-However, the key is finding the right tool that is built to meet the needs of your team.
+The key to maximizing software’s potential lies in finding the right tool built to meet your team's needs.
 To help, we’ve compiled a list of some of the top workflow software as well as what they’re each best for.

 In this guide, we’ll walk through: